yldio/skiff/README.md

 * `id`: id of the node. if not defined, it's self assigned. accessible on `node.id`
 * `cluster`: the id of the cluster this node will be a part of
+* `standy`: be in the `standby` state, voting and waiting to be contacted by a leader
 * `transport`: the transport to communicate with peers.
 See the [transport API](#transport-provider-api)
 * `persistence`: the node persistence layer.
 See the [persistence API](#persistence-provider-api)
 * `uuid`: function that generates a UUID.
 Defaults to using the [`cuid`](https://github.com/ericelliott/cuid) package.